Prunus pensylvanica

 Description:

-Fruits are the only part that is edible.
-All other parts are poisonous.
-Leaves, wood and seeds all contain hydrocyanic acid.
+The fruits are the only part that is edible.
+All other parts are of the cherry tree are poisonous.
+The leaves, wood and seeds all contain hydrocyanic acid.
+They are not near as sweet as the domestic cherries.
+They can be very sour.